-Take a look again at the shots where I have the lamp in front of me.
-Because the light falls straight on to my face it makes my features appear quite flat.
+Look again at the shots where I have the lamp in front of me.
+Because the light falls straight onto my face it makes my features appear quite flat.
 The only main shadow is under the rim of my chin, which seems quite dramatic compared to the flatness elsewhere.

 To fill in some of that shadow, but not all, we can a second light on the other side.
 Because we only want to remove some of the shadows, the light should be less bright than the original light.

-If you don’t have a second light don’t worry, you can reflect back some of the light from the lamp by using a white foam board.
-You don’t have to use foam board, you can stick some sheets of white printer paper to the side of a cardboard box.
-Plus it doesn’t need to look fancy because it’ll be just out of shot.
+If you don’t have a second light don’t worry, you can reflect some of the light from the lamp by using a white foam board.
+You don’t have to use foam board; you can stick some sheets of white printer paper to the side of a cardboard box.
+Plus, it doesn’t need to look fancy because it’ll be just out of shot.